 I've put together a descriptive list of every book on polyamory since the movement took shape in the mid-1980s (a few years before the word was coined in 1990 and 1992).
 I ran the list of books by the people on the Poly Researchers discussion group and in the Poly Leadership Network, added a few suggestions, and have updated it since then.
 Here's the whole thing.

 All 36 of them!
 I plan to keep this list updated forever.
 Last update: January 6, 2014.

 "Nonfiction books entirely or substantially about polyamory as it's understood by today's movement, published since 1984, in English, in a printed edition."

 Too many to choose from?
 I've highlighted my top general-purpose recommendations with ● green bullets.

 The titles link to my own reviews and roundups for ten of them, otherwise directly to Amazon or the publisher.
 The descriptions are mine except as quoted.

-Interesting statistic: Of all the authors and co-authors, 28 are women, 9 are men, and 1 is genderqueer.
-That's a 3-to-1 female-to-male ratio.
+Interesting statistic: Of all the authors and co-authors, 29 are women, 9 are men, and 1 is genderqueer.
+That's a more than 3-to-1 female-to-male ratio.